mozanunal/mozanunal.github.io/source/_posts/img2sh.md

 args = parser.parse_args()
 ```

 After the initialization, arguments can be used with commands like `args.width`.
 The arguments can be configured as mandotory or optional and the type of the argument also be specified.
-This package is pretty usefull and standart package which is widely used most of the python projects.s
+This package is pretty usefull and standart package which is widely used most of the python projects.

 ### Image formats